0xAX/asm/content/asm_3.md

 | Argument count                                                                    | rsp                | eightbyte         |
 | Undefined                                                                         | Low Addresses      |                   |

-Accodring to the table above the command line arguments located on the stack like this:
+According to the table above, the command-line arguments are located on the stack like this:

 ![asm-3-args-on-stack](./assets/asm-3-args-on-stack.svg)